 Applying agile too broadly or too narrowly

 Warning signs: Agile isn’t the best approach for every aspect of a business.
 For example, you probably don’t want your legal or accounting teams to embrace failure too tightly.
 On the flip side, applying agile to just one team or project can curtail the business benefits.
 Imagine a car manufacturer that optimizes windshield production.
-This won’t impact business outcome if the rest of the process is still going at the same pace.
+This won’t impact business outcomes if the rest of the process is still going at the same pace.

 How to course correct: Aim for the right level of agility at the right time.
 Companies need to balance their ambition with their capabilities to avoid overspending or underspending on agile.
 Agile requires investment in transition so choose places where it is easier to implement and likely to add value to the business as a whole.
 Think about aspects of the business where creativity can help solve complex problems and where it is safe to make and learn from mistakes.
 Don’t force agile into routine processes and operations that typically operate well in a command-and-control model.